 4. Recurring Giving Launch Series

-This could be a great way to launch a recurring giving platform like Tithe.ly at your church.
+This could be a great way to launch a recurring giving platform like Tithe.ly in your community.

-Whatever platform you use, your church should be using recurring giving in its fundraising strategy.
+Whatever platform you use, your community should be using recurring giving in its fundraising strategy.

 The best things you can do at your church to get people giving regularly are: